 Pro Tip: As someone who worked in food manufacturing for over a decade, I take food safety seriously.
 After much research I learned that low moisture cheeses such as string cheese are (relatively) safe to eat unrefrigerated for up to a week.

-Pro Tip: Plan to carry at least one extra dehydrated meal just in case your body needs more calories on one day.
+Pro Tip: Plan to carry at least one extra dehydrated meal just in case your body needs more calories on one day or just in case (like a critter gets into your food).
 I ended up eating mine on my longest mileage day.

 Every day I planned for about 600 calories of snacks.
 I prepackaged a ziploc bag for each day with a mix of snacks and electrolyte powder that met my calorie goal so I knew I needed to eat what was in the bag.